biotope/biotope-element/docs/lifecycle.md

 This hook will be called once per attribute changed, even if two attributes change at the same time.

-This is the only hook that required you to call the `super` function in order to work normally.
+This is the only hook that requires you to call the `super` function in order to work as intended.
-Remember to always call it, otherise no props will get changed, unless you do it manually - we don't advise it.
+Remember to always call it, otherwise no props will get changed, unless you do it manually - we don't advise it.

 ## render
 This is the first hook provided by `biotope-element`.
 It's responsible for returning the HTML that